Ilana Glazer: 2020–present: Professional expansion

 Glazer's debut stand-up special The Planet Is Burning premiered on Amazon Prime in January 2020.
 It was directed by Ryan Cunningham and Glazer served as an executive producer.
 Their second stand-up special Human Magic priemered on Hulu in December 2024.
 Glazer co-wrote, produced, and starred in the horror film False Positive, released on Hulu on June 25, 2021.
 In 2024, they co-wrote and starred in the movie Babes.

 In 2022, Glazer was in the main cast of the Apple TV+ mystery comedy series The Afterparty.

-In 2025 Glazer released their second standup special entitled, Ilana Glazer: Comedy Magic for Hulu.
+In 2024 Glazer released their second standup special entitled Ilana Glazer: Human Magic for Hulu.
 Tara Ariano of Cracked praised the special noting "how much parenthood has coincided with a notable sharpening of their comic focus" and that "Glazer’s parenthood has given them something to say that’s worth listening to".
 In March 2025, Glazer made their acting Broadway debut, taking a supporting role in the play Good Night, and Good Luck written and starring George Clooney, adapted from his 2005 film of the same name.
 In the play, Glazer portrays Shirley Wershba, a reporter and editor for CBS News, who had to hide her marriage to Joseph Wershba from the network.
 Patrick Ryan of USA Today praised their performance, describing her as "incandescent as the razor-sharp Shirley Wershba, whose hush-hush office romance brings a welcome dose of tenderness" within the dramatic play.